-- Maintain constant watch on flooded areas and report to the Emergency Planning Coordinator - Continue assistance where appropriate to the most vulnerable through Area Representatives - Deploy emergency pumps and generator as necessary - Keep people informed - Alert appropriate authorities to changes in circumstance affecting actions already taken - Depending on the scale of flooding, a flood coordination centre may be opened at the Village Hall - The Village Hall can be used at no expense as a shelter providing warmth, catering, toilet, telephone and internet facilities.
+- Maintain constant watch on flooded areas and report to the Emergency Planning Officer - Continue assistance where appropriate to the most vulnerable through Area Representatives - Deploy emergency pumps and generator as necessary - Keep people informed - · Alert appropriate authorities to changes in circumstance affecting actions already taken - Depending on the scale of flooding, a flood coordination centre may be opened at the Village Hall - The Village Hall can be used at no expense as a shelter providing warmth, catering, toilet, telephone and internet facilities.

-FLOOD SUPPLIES - STORAGE AND DELIVERY Supplies
+FLOOD SUPPLIES - STORAGE AND DELIVERY

+Supplies
-The Parish Council holds a small supply of sandbags and sand, gel-bags and emergency signage.

-Sandbags and sand, gel-bags and signs are stored at Throope Manor for use by the eastern end of the village and at Faulston House for use by the western end of the village.
-Flood Wardens and Area Representatives will decide the priority of issue of stores based on which properties are at highest risk and have greatest need - see Annex G (Restricted Distribution).
-Stores will not normally be issued in advance of a flood threat.

-The exact quantities and composition of these emergency supplies is under constant review.
+- 3.32 The Parish Council holds a supply of sandbags and sand, gel-bags and emergency signage. - 3.33 Sandbags and sand, gel-bags and signs are stored at Faulston House for use by the village.
+Flood Wardens and Area Representatives will decide the priority of issue of stores based on which properties are at highest risk and have greatest need see Annex G (Restricted Distribution).
+Stores will not normally be issued in advance of a flood threat. - 3.34 The exact quantities and composition of these emergency supplies is under constant review.